Cod-e-Codes/marchat-gui/README.md

 ---

-*Marchat’s primary client remains terminal-based; this GUI is an independent experimental interface.*
+*marchat’s primary client remains terminal-based; this GUI is an independent experimental interface.*